jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_84.md

 			},
 			{
 				"funcName":"",
-				"funcTitle":"Business traffic separation",
+				"funcTitle":"Business Traffic Separation",
-				"funcP":"A VM can be mounted with multiple Elastic Network Interfaces.
-The traffic of a specific service can be carried by a specific Elastic Network Interface.
-Different Elastic Network Interfaces use security group policies respectively, to accurately separate service traffic and security policies."
+				"funcP":"Multiple Elastic Network Interfaces may be attached to a Virtual Machine.
+The traffic of a specific business can be carried by a specific Elastic Network Interface.
+The Security Group Policy is applied for different Elastic Network Interfaces respectively to accurately separate business traffic and security policies."
 			}
 		]
 	},